Securitization in Action

 While the trend of replacing coal with cheap renewables has undeniable benefits for the climate (not to mention local air pollution), recent, undepreciated investments in coal plants lead to a paradoxical conclusion.
 Because of the cost-of-service ratemaking that occurs in regulated electricity markets (the system in place for the majority of US states), customers are obligated by regulatory decisions to pay for the remaining cost of coal plants, even if they are retired much earlier than planned.
 Thus, forcing customers to pay for both the retiring coal plant and the cheaper clean energy replacement can either lead to high sustained costs over decades, or shorter-term rate shocks that disproportionately burden low-income ratepayers who are already suffering from the economic impacts of COVID-19.

 Fortunately, as we explained last year, securitization, the process of taking out low-interest bonds to pay off remaining coal investments, can help resolve this predicament.
 It can provide both immediate and long-term savings for ratepayers, while allowing utilities to retire their uneconomic coal plants and profit off of cheap clean energy instead.
-And while securitization requires state legislation that specifically authorizes its use, four states have passed legislation just this past year (Kansas, Missouri, Indiana, and North Carolina), joining six other states (Michigan, New Mexico, Idaho, Montana, Wisconsin, and Louisiana) that have some form of securitization that allows for retiring coal costs.
+And while securitization requires state legislation that specifically authorizes its use, four states have passed legislation just this past year (Kansas, Missouri, Indiana, and North Carolina), joining seven other states (Michigan, New Mexico, Colorado, Idaho, Montana, Wisconsin, and Louisiana) that have some form of securitization that allows for retiring coal costs.

 While few of these states are typically considered “climate leaders,” legislators, utilities, and other stakeholders in these states have decided that securitization just makes smart financial sense.
 Major utilities in these states, like Evergy, Ameren, CenterPoint, and Duke, have net-zero commitments ranging from 2035 to 2050.
 Securitization can help them achieve those goals.